wenlng/go-captcha/README.md

 ```

 ### Set Configuration
-You can copy the resource files under the "__example/resources" to the directory of your project
+You can copy the resource files under the "__example/resources" to the directory of your project.

 #### Set Chars
+Tip: Some fonts are attached by default.
+If other Chinese strings are set, you may need to import a font file.
 ```go
 package main
 import (